 In July 2011, the Minister for Finance directed that the €10 billion be invested in Allied Irish Banks plc and Bank of Ireland and that the NPRF sell shares to the value of €1.05 billion in Bank of Ireland to a group of institutional investors.”

 Regardless of having a budget surplus or deficit, a number of countries in Sub-Saharan Africa are developing or have developed sovereign wealth funds including Nigeria, Ghana, Botswana, Zimbabwe, and now Uganda.
-Uganda is in midst of creating a commodity-based sovereign fund to manage potential excess oil revenues.
-[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+Uganda is in midst of creating a commodity-based sovereign fund to manage potential excess oil revenues. [ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 The African country Zimbabwe is continuing on the path to establishing a sovereign wealth fund.
 The Indigenisation and Economic Empowerment Act is allowing the Zimbabwean Government the ability to acquire stakes in foreign-owned companies.
 At least 51% of shares of every public company operating in Zimbabwe and any other businesses are mandated to be owned by indigenous Zimbabweans.